micnncim/bitbrew/README.md

 ### Uninstall plugin

 Uninstalls a plugin by specifying its filename.
+You can find a plugin's filename by `bitbrew list`.

 ![uninstall](./_doc/uninstall.svg)